Oslandia/postgis-workshop/README.md

 Credits go to Oslandia : http://www.oslandia.com
 Please report any bugs, or help improve the workshop.

-The whole workshop is licenced under GPL version 2 or later licence for the SQL code, and CC-By-Sa for the documentation.
+The whole workshop is licenced under CC-By-SA.